AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/StringExtensions/IsInterfacePathWithInterface.md

 StringExtensions.IsInterfacePathWithInterface Method
 ====================================================
-AutomationML 2.1 APIDetermines whether the specified path is an interface path with this interface name.
+Determines whether the specified path is an interface path with this interface name.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)